Geography Playlist

 Distribution of Tropical Cyclones

-Tropical cyclones occur in well-defined ocean basins across the world, especially over warm tropical waters.
-Their distribution is influenced by sea surface temperatures, Coriolis force, and seasonal variations.
-The North Pacific has the highest frequency globally, while the Indian Ocean cyclones are notorious for their destructiveness.
+Tropical cyclones occur in well-defined ocean basins across the world, especially over warm tropical waters (SST > 26.5°C).
+Their distribution is fundamentally influenced by the Coriolis force and seasonal variations.
+The North Pacific (Western) has the highest frequency globally, while the Indian Ocean cyclones are notorious for their destructiveness.

-Tropical cyclones occur in well-defined ocean basins across the world, especially over warm tropical waters.
-Their distribution is influenced by sea surface temperatures, Coriolis force, and seasonal variations.
-The North Pacific has the highest frequency globally, while the Indian Ocean cyclones are notorious for their destructiveness.
+Tropical cyclones occur in well-defined ocean basins across the world, especially over warm tropical waters (SST > 26.5°C).
+Their distribution is fundamentally influenced by the Coriolis force and seasonal variations.
+The North Pacific (Western) has the highest frequency globally, while the Indian Ocean cyclones are notorious for their destructiveness.

 Global Distribution of Tropical Cyclones